 FdSc Sustainable Agriculture with Crop Management

-You will gain a well-grounded understanding of the science and management of sustainable crop production systems, and be able to apply this to real-life situations.
 In your first year, you will focus on gaining a sound theoretical and practical understanding of sustainable agricultural production through develop your knowledge and skills in the foundations of agricultural science and production, before specialising in Crop Management in your second year.

-The Crop Management pathway combines the science and principles of a range of crop production methods.
+The Crop Management foundation degree pathway combines the science and principles of a range of crop production methods.
 Integrated Crop Management will focus on field-based crop production and its holistic approach to the sustainable agronomic management of crops; in particular crop protection, soil health, nutrition, genetics and waste management, whilst making key connections to environmental land management, regenerative agriculture, and associated eco-systems services.

 You will also explore the principles and applied practices of protected growing in our state-of-the-art hydroponic vertical farm and glasshouse systems as complementary or alternative soil-less cropping method, which are growing in popularity due to their potential in plant-based alternative and “Urban Agriculture” markets.